The Input File

 Optimization Keys

-In order to perform a geometry optimization on of the optimizer jobtypes has to be chosen.
-(For more info see the Jobtype section)
+In order to perform a geometry optimization one of the optimizer Jobtypes has to be chosen.

 Optimizer